Frequently Asked Questions

 How should I write a good personal statement?

 There are many strategies, and no one right answer.
 It must be sincere, honest, and help the program understand your unique attributes.
-By all means make the reader feel good about you and your message be positive!
+Help the reader understand what makes you a strong candidate and an asset to the program.

 Consider the components which convey the following message(s):